 The following is a list of reports you can view/export from Specops Password Auditor tool.

 Use this report to identify groups of user accounts that have the same password.
 Admin users who use the same password for their normal user accounts and their admin accounts increase their attack surface.
 The accounts in this list should be prompted to change their password.
 Clicking on any cell in the list will reveal a table with all the accounts in that particular group.

 Provides a tabled list of accounts with admin privileges.
 Use this report to identify whether admin privileges are used appropriately (granted to users performing tasks that span across Active Directory domains, or activities that require elevated permissions).
 Delete unnecessary admin accounts and consider a delegated Active Directory security model to follow best practice.

 Stale Admin Accounts

 Shows a tabled list of admin accounts that have not been accessed for a specific period of time.
 To adjust the time period since the last activity (from 30 to 360 days from the present), use the slider at the top.
 Use this report to audit unused accounts.
 Dormant accounts should be deleted as they can be leveraged by attackers to access resources without being noticed.

 Password Not Required

-Use this report to keep track of accounts that have their passwords set to never expire.
+Provides an overview of accounts that have their passwords set to never expire.
 These can be more vulnerable to attack if the user is reusing this password elsewhere.

 The following settings are used to determine the maximum entropy.